caseycrogers/implicit_navigator/README.md

    * **Browser-Style** - back button reverts the last state change
 3. Nesting navigators in the widget tree has first class support with the system back button always popping from the inner most navigator first.

+Additionally, `ImplicitNavigator.fromValueNotifier` and `ImplicitNavigator.selectFromListenable` provide out-of-the-box ways to attach a navigator to a `ValueNotifier` or `Listenable`, respectively.

 ## Getting Started